Handyperson scheme re-starts

 - are being discharged or have recently been discharged from hospital; or

 - are at high risk of falling due to a medical condition; or

 - potential victims of crime, who are referred by the police

 Works are limited to a maximum of three hours on site if one handy person visits, or 1.5 hours if two handy people visit.

 The scheme is supported by Cumbria Constabulary and Age UK, and the fitting of minor security measures is also included in the scheme.

-Further details of the scheme, including qualifying criteria and time/usage constraints, can be found on the dedicated Handyperson Scheme page.
+Further details are available including qualifying criteria and time/usage constraints: Handyperson Scheme.